-Smart meters and time-of-use pricing have been introduced to help consumers manage their electricity use but these tools have shown only marginal results.
-Consumers have to work very hard to achieve any savings.
-Even with peak higher electricity prices, there are only so many household chores that can be done between nine at night and dawn and on weekends when electricity prices are at their lowest.
+Smart meters and time-of-use pricing help consumers manage their electricity use.
+Even with these tools, consumers have to work very hard to achieve any savings.
+Only so many household chores can be done between 7:00 p.m. and 7:00 a.m. and on weekends when electricity prices are at their lowest.

-Conservation efforts are likely to achieve diminishing returns and require higher expenditures in each subsequent target period.
-These diminishing returns occur because the lowest cost measures are implemented first, which means that future periods must increasingly draw on programs that are more expensive, face more substantial implementation challenges, or target less price-sensitive or conservation-minded customer groups.
-Researchers have confirmed that the marginal effectiveness of conservation spending declines with additional expenditures.
+Researchers confirm that the marginal effectiveness of conservation spending declines with additional expenditures.
+That’s because the lowest cost measures are implemented first, which means that future periods must increasingly draw on programs that are more expensive, face more substantial implementation challenges, or target less price-sensitive or conservation-minded customer groups.

-If ambitious conservation targets are included in supply planning decisions and the forecasted demand savings are not achieved, Ontario could be left with insufficient supply, which would threaten the electricity system’s security and reliability and result in higher costs.
-Greenhouse gas emissions would increase as a result of increased natural gas generation that would be required to fill the gap expeditiously.
+If ambitious conservation targets are included in supply planning decisions and the forecasted demand savings are not achieved, Ontario could be left with insufficient supply.
+This threatens energy security and reliability and results in higher costs.
+GHG emissions will increase as more natural gas generation fills the gap.